oswaldo-20/trabalho/README.md

 void firstFit(int blockSize[], int m,
               int processSize[], int n)
 {
-    // Stores block id of the
-    // block allocated to a process

     int allocation[n];

-    // Initially no block is assigned to any process memset(allocation, -1, sizeof(allocation));
+    memset(allocation, -1, sizeof(allocation));

-    // pick each process and find suitable blocks
-    // according to its size ad assign to it for (int i = 0; i < n; i++)
+    for (int i = 0; i < n; i++)
     {
         for (int j = 0; j < m; j++)